Blosc/c-blosc/README.rst

   script.

 * Thibault North, with ideas from Oscar Villellas, contributed a way to call Blosc from different threads in a safe way.
+Christopher Speller introduced contexts so that a global lock is not necessary anymore.

 * The CMake support was initially contributed by Thibault North, and Antonio Valentino and Mark Wiebe made great enhancements to it.

+* Christopher Speller also introduced the two new '_ctx' calls to avoid the use of the blosc_init() and blosc_destroy().

 ----